 Friends of Ruby is all about creating a supportive community.
 Like Ruby, we will be there with you on your journey.
 More than a pet, Ruby is a symbol of the connections that happen under our roof.

-We believe everyone is like a ruby or uncut gem – unique, precious and worthy of care.
+We believe everyone is like a ruby – unique, precious and worthy of care.

 Over 1,000 youth supported, with 15 to 25 new youth accessing the center every month.